-Tea plants thrive in a hot, moist climate and grow best at heights of between 600 and 2000 metres – terrain that southwest China offers in abundance.
+Tea plants thrive in a hot, moist climate and grow best at heights of between 579 and 1,981 m (1,900 and 6,500 ft) — terrain that southwest China offers in abundance.
 Temperatures in the tea-growing region rarely drop into single figures and, with good rainfall for all but the mild winter months, tea production exists here on a grand scale.

 Starting in the south of Yunnan province, Xishuangbanna is the home of pu’er tea and some of the best comes from a region known as ‘Six Famous Mountains’.
-It has been grown here since at least the Eastern Han Dynasty (AD 25 – 220).
+It has been grown here since at least the Eastern Han Dynasty (25-220 AD).
 It is from Xishuangbanna that pu’er began its often long journey to the rest of the world increasing in quality, taste and value as it travelled.

 An abundance of colourful minority communities make their home in this area including the Dai, Yao, Hani and Lisu as well as numerous hill tribes such as the Bulang, Jinuo and Aini.
 The region’s proximity to Southeast Asia means that much of the culture here has migrated north from the neighbouring countries over the centuries.
 In addition to seeing these minority communities, the region offers some great jungle walking and stunning rice terraces.